rcillo/rcillo.github.com/_posts/2014-01-20-memoization-in-elixir.md

 This post presents an investigation over implementations of the [memoization](http://en.wikipedia.org/wiki/Memoization) technique in the context of functional programming.

-Besides being straighforward and broadly used by programmer of imperative languages, implementing memoization in a functional programming language was a non obvious task and presented lots of opportunities to learning some theory and running some experiments, which I compiled in this post.
+Besides being straightforward and broadly used by programmer of imperative languages, implementing memoization in a functional programming language was a non obvious task and presented lots of opportunities to learning some theory and running some experiments, which I compiled in this post.

 Regardless the choice of language, [Elixir](http://elixir-lang.org/), the results may be useful for other functional languages as well.